-For George Frenn, from US-AID Lebanon, access to market requires first to stabilize, then to "explore and find niches of growth, particularity on exports, and support them on enterprise level and sector level."
-Thomas Schellen resumes what he sees as the potential for the solutions expressed during this roundtable, with regards to the potential of impact funding, cultural union, and the Lebanese entrepreneurial spirit.
+For George Frenn, from US-AID Lebanon, access to market requires first to stabilize, then to "explore and find niches of growth, particularity on exports, and support them on enterprise level and sector level." then approach the Lebanese diaspora and Lebanese community with a model that creates jobs in the Lebanese market" Thomas Schellen resumes what he sees as the potential for the solutions expressed during this roundtable, with regards to the potential of impact funding, cultural union, and the Lebanese entrepreneurial spirit.
 The roundtable then moved to final words with participants, with Ghorayeb encouraging all companies in Lebanon to think that they have a genuine social impact, in order to help mobilize the diaspora, as the MENA region is catching up on social impacting with the rest of the world.
 Rouhana, on his part, hints that IM Capital is working on funds for startups, growth stage companies that have a potential to scale and weather the crisis.
 Kobeissy mentioned his wish to see the tech community collaborate more.
 Elie Abou Saab, owner of Creapix, also proposes to use the platform v-expo for an event to enable all tech companies who export their services.
 The final note belongs to Yasser Akkaoui who believes that in entrepreneurship, the value is "in the ideas, and so that the ideas continue to flow, we need to create for them an enabling environment."
 RENAISSANCE PEOPLE OF ICT Betting on a multitasking, multidisciplinary workforce to increase competitiveness of quality services